octos4murai/personal-site/posts/2017/coercion-in-javascript.md

 Method A is the clunkiest implementation.
 The strict equality is used to check that the variable is not strictly equal to null and not strictly equal to undefined.

 Method B uses coercion and the *==* operator.
-Since the Javascript engine coerces b to be equal to *null* even if its value is actually *undefined*, we can use this singular check to achieve the desired result.
+Since the JavaScript engine coerces b to be equal to *null* even if its value is actually *undefined*, we can use this singular check to achieve the desired result.

 Method C is the most elegant solution and also demonstrates knowledge of coercion.
 If c is either *null* or *undefined*, the alternate value "Hello world" is printed in its stead.

 ### TL/DR

-Understanding coercion (along with *equality* and *strict equality* in Javascript) allows developers to avoid common pitfalls and write cleaner, more elegant code.
+Understanding coercion (along with *equality* and *strict equality* in JavaScript) allows developers to avoid common pitfalls and write cleaner, more elegant code.

 {% include section-divider.njk %}

 ### Notes

 - ^1^ To be clear, the word *method* is not used in the object-oriented sense here.
-- ^2^ In Javascript, *null* and *undefined* are two distinct primitive values. *null* connotes an intentional lack of value, while *undefined* means a value was never set.
+- ^2^ In JavaScript, *null* and *undefined* are two distinct primitive values. *null* connotes an intentional lack of value, while *undefined* means a value was never set.